getdnsapi/stubby/README.md

 Stubby provides DNS Privacy by:

 * Running as a daemon
-* Listening on the loopback address to send all outgoing DNS queries received on that address out over TLS
+* Listening on the loopback address to send all outgoing DNS queries received on that address out over TLS (1.2 or 1.3)
 * Using a default configuration which provides Strict Privacy and uses a subset of the available [DNS Privacy servers](https://dnsprivacy.org/wiki/x/E4AT)